Return

 by Jim Slaughter

 You know you should have will.
 But do you know you should also have a power of attorney, health care power of attorney, Living Will, and financial inventory?
 A Wall Street Journal article noted that 80 percent in one survey had at least one document on this list.
-Unfortunately, less than 20 percent had every document.
+Unfortunately, less than 20 percent had all documents.

 The least known documents on this list are the health care power of attorney and the Living Will.
 Each document governs medical decisions, but they have different purposes.
 Neither is difficult to obtain.
 Both are invaluable.